 Every runner wants to increase their overall mileage.
 Unfortunately, many beginner runners let their enthusiasm override their body’s needs.
 As a result, they may develop running injuries that cut their miles per week down to zero.

-Building mileage takes time, consistency, and workouts to improve your stamina.
-You don’t have to wait months to see results, though.
+Building mileage and improving stamina takes time, consistency, and progression.
+However, you don’t have to wait months to see results.
 With a few weeks of regular training, you can build mileage and become a stronger, faster runner.

-Our team of physical therapists at Runners’ Edge Alaska created the ultimate guide to adding mileage while minimizing your risk of injuries.
+Our team of running specialists physical therapists at Runners’ Edge Alaska have compiled their 4 biggest tips to increase milage safely below.
 Read on for everything you need to know about optimal training load, raising your baseline mileage, and using training cycles to enhance your workouts.

 How to Safely Increase Mileage

 We know how much you love running.
 We love it, too, and we understand how exciting it is to push the boundaries and crush our PRs!
 However, dramatically increasing training volume can lead to injury and time off from the sport we love.
 While planning out your training plan, keep these 4 tips in mind to run longer, farther and stronger!

 1. Listen to Your Body